What is FUT?

 Determining how many follicular unit grafts will be transplanted is an important aspect of planning and designing a hair transplant for the maximum possible aesthetic effect.
 The graft numbers page gives general guidelines for the number of follicular unit grafts needed in a patient’s first procedure and for subsequent procedures, if more than one session is indicated.
 Read more about Graft Numbers »

 Dr. Bernstein’s lecture on Follicular Unit Transplantation includes an historical review of hair restoration techniques, from the out-dated “plugs” and “cornrows” to the current, refined FUT hair transplant procedure.
 Watch the FUT lecture, narrated by Dr. Bernstein to see images of surgical tools, illustrations of the newest techniques, and before and after patient photos »

 Follicular Unit Transplantation was conceived by Dr. Bernstein and first described in the medical literature in his landmark 1995 publication, “Follicular Transplantation.”

-The major advance brought by Follicular Unit Transplantation is that the use of special stereo-microscopes enables surgeons to meticulously dissect the hair grafts.
+The major advance brought by FUT hair transplant procedures is that the use of special stereo-microscopes enables surgeons to meticulously dissect the hair grafts.
 This helps preserve the integrity of the follicular units and enables the surgeon to keep all of the growth elements of the hair follicle intact.
-The survival of the grafts is maximized and, as a result, both the hair transplant and the underlying skin will look completely natural when the transplant matures.
-With FUT, thousands of grafts can safely be transplanted in one session, allowing the patient to complete the hair restoration as quickly as possible.
+The survival of the grafts is maximized and, as a result, both the hair and the underlying skin will look completely natural when the transplant matures.
+With FUT hair transplants, thousands of grafts can safely be transplanted in one session, allowing the patient to complete the hair restoration as quickly as possible.